 The Chairperson shall be elected for a term of two years and shall be the presiding chairperson at all official meetings of the NCJIS Advisory Committee.
 He/she shall have general supervision over the affairs and administration of the NCJIS Advisory Committee and of the duties performed by other elected officers and appointees.
+He/she shall set the meeting agenda and shall coordinate with the Central Repository on administrative, policy, or technical issues to bring forth to the NCJIS Advisory Committee.

 He/she shall perform such other duties as may be provided by the By-Laws.
-He/she shall represent the NCJIS Advisory Committee at official functions and have the authority to designate the Co-Chairperson or an Alternate to act in his/her behalf should the Chairperson be unable to be present.
+He/she shall represent the NCJIS Advisory Committee at official functions and have the authority to designate the Co-Vice Chairperson or an Alternate to act in his/her behalf should the Chairperson be unable to be present.

-B. Co-Chairperson:
+B. Co-Vice Chairperson:

-The Co-Chairperson shall be elected for a term of two years and perform the duties of the Chairperson in the Chairperson's absence and any other duties requested of him/her by the Chairperson.
+The Co-Vice Chairperson shall be elected for a term of two years and perform the duties of the Chairperson in the Chairperson's absence and any other duties requested of him/her by the Chairperson.